athos/type-infer/README.md

 ```

 Note that `infer-type` only accepts a symbol as its second argument.
-If you want to pass arbitrary expression to it, you'll need to pass it via a `let` form
+If you want to pass arbitrary expression to it, you'll need to pass the expression
-like the following:
+via an extra `let` form like the following:

 ```clojure
 (defmacro my-infer-type [x]